robotology/idyntree/README.md

 version of Swig with Matlab support at https://github.com/casadi/casadi/wiki/matlab (just follow the first 4 points in the guide) and then enable Matlab bindings generation with the `IDYNTREE_GENERATE_MATLAB` options.
 Currently we are commiting to the repo the matlab bindings generated with this commit of `matlab-swig`: https://github.com/jaeandersson/swig/commit/5d3770e452b71265162001c2249dea7961660629 .
+For more info on how to modify the matlab bindings, see https://github.com/robotology/idyntree/blob/master/doc/dev/faqs.md#how-to-add-wrap-a-new-class-or-function-with-swig .

 #### Dependencies
 ##### Build dependencies